secretstartups/handbook/sites/handbook/source/handbook/marketing/prescriptive-buyer-journeys/index.html.md

 ## Storyboarding the content journey map

 Through storyboarding we look at the end to end content journey and outline the story we want to tell.
 This narrative is our blueprint for content creation.
-Start by making a copy of the storyboard template.
+Start by making a copy of the [content journey mapping template](https://docs.google.com/spreadsheets/d/1zij_-GEF1t50N_vdCN58agnyDSvLBel9rftkSxaA2U8/edit#gid=1908591985).
 Write the sequence of messaging that will move the prospect across the stages of the buyer’s journey.
 Each message should clearly state the key takeaway you want to provide.

 ### How to use the storyboard template
 The first step to creating a full-funnel content journey is to storyboard the narrative.
 The audience you are targeting the the main character of the narrative and the content you create is the plot.
 Use the following story arc as a guideline for creating the narrative:

-#### Story Arc Template
+#### Story Arc Guide

 | Stage | Problem |  Plan |  Success |
 | ------ | ------ | ------ | ------ |